eyeseast/moby-dick/chapters/002_extracts.md

 “A tenth branch of the king’s ordinary revenue, said to be grounded on the consideration of his guarding and protecting the seas from pirates and robbers, is the right toroyalfish, which are whale and sturgeon.
 And these, when either thrown ashore or caught near the coast, are the property of the king.” —Blackstone.

+<pre xml:space="preserve"> “Soon to the sport of death the crews repair: Rodmond unerring o’er his head suspends The barbed steel, and every turn attends.” —<i>Falconer’s Shipwreck</i>.
+“Bright shone the roofs, the domes, the spires, And rockets blew self driven, To hang their momentary fire Around the vault of heaven.
+“So fire with water to compare, The ocean serves on high, Up-spouted by a whale in air, To express unwieldy joy.” —<i>Cowper, on the Queen’s Visit to London</i>. </pre>

 “Ten or fifteen gallons of blood are thrown out of the heart at a stroke, with immense velocity.” —John Hunter’s account of the dissection of a whale.
 (A small sized one.)

 “The aorta of a whale is larger in the bore than the main pipe of the water-works at London Bridge, and the water roaring in its passage through that pipe is inferior in impetus and velocity to the blood gushing from the whale’s heart.” —Paley’s Theology.